 Pieter Wolfert is a PhD student at Ghent University supervised by Prof. Tony Belpaeme, where his focus is on generating and evaluating co-speech gestures in embodied conversational agents.
 As a PhD student he is a member of IDLab, a research group embedded in Ghent University and imec.
 He is funded by FWO.
-He is a co-organizer of the GENEA Workshop series, which had its second edition at ICMI 2021.
+He is a co-organizer of the GENEA Workshop series, which had its third edition at ICMI 2022.
 He obtained his Master’s degree in Artificial Intelligence in 2018 at Radboud University, Nijmegen - The Netherlands.
 He wrote his thesis on ‘Online engagement prediction in child-robot interaction’ at Tilburg University, where he was part of the European funded L2TOR project.

 |Mar 1, 2022||We organise the GENEA Challenge and Workshop 2022 at ICMI 2022.
 GENEA stands for Generation and Evaluation of Non-verbal Behaviour for Embodied Agents.
 Organised together with Dr. Taras Kucherenko, Dr. Youngwoo Yoon, Carla Viegas, Prof. Gustav Eje Henter and Prof. Zerrin Yumak.|

 |Jan 20, 2022||Our paper ‘A Review of Evaluation Practices of Gesture Generation in Embodied Conversational Agents’ was accepted for publication in IEEE Transactions on Human-Machine Systems.|